 EMG (electromyogram).
 A test used to evaluate nerve and muscle function.

-the joints; to detect bone diseases and tumors; to determine the cause of bone inflammation.
+changes in the joints; to detect bone diseases and tumors; to determine the cause

 Ultrasound.
 This is becoming a common test for evaluating musculoskeletal complaints.